Hermitian and non-Hermitian topology in active matter: Hermitian band topology

 By diagonalizing the Bloch Hamiltonian, one can obtain the dispersion relation $E_i(\mathbf{k})$, where $i\in\{1,2,\cdots, N\}$ represents the index of the dispersion.
 Such a dispersion relation, which forms a continuous curve as a function of the wavenumber $\mathbf{k}$, is called a band structure and plays crucial roles in condensed matter physics because it allows one to extract various information about materials such as the response coefficients.

 Techniques of the Bloch Hamiltonian and the band structures are also useful in classical physics including active fluid.
 Basically, the Bloch Hamiltonian corresponds to the matrix obtained via the linear stability analysis of the Fourier modes in fluids \cite{Yang2015}.
-Then, if each Fourier mode is marginally stable, its dispersion relation can be considered as a band structure of fluid.
+Then, its dispersion relation can be considered as a band structure of fluid.
+In particular, when all the Fourier modes are marginally stable, one obtains real dispersion relation and thus can assume the matrix obtained via the linear stability analysis as an effective (quasi-)Hermitian Hamiltonian.
 Recent studies \cite{Rechtsman2013,Khanikaev2013,Ozawa2019,Ma2016,Cummer2016} have utilized the notions in condensed matter physics to develop metamaterials that control the dynamics of photonic and phononic systems.
 Metamaterials typically possess a periodic structure of waveguides, which has a clear analogy to the periodic alignment of atoms in crystalline solids.
+Utilizing this method to connect the linear stability analysis of fluid and condensed matter physics, topological active matter is also proposed as we discuss later in Sec.~\ref{sec:5}.